Cada integración de Cloud-to-cloud debe incluir un mecanismo para autenticar a los usuarios.

 To exchange authorization codes for an access token and a refresh token, your

-token exchange endpoint responds to POST
+token exchange endpoint responds to POST requests by executing the following

 steps: